sydasif/python-book/docs/source/04_condition/02_if-else.md

     print("Unexpected SSH TimeOut")
 ```

-In this example, if the variable `ssh_timeout` equals `10`, it will display "SSH TimeOut: 10 sec."
-Conversely, if `ssh_timeout` surpasses `30`, the program will output "SSH TimeOut Greater Than: 30 sec."
-And should both of these conditions prove `False`, it will fall back to the `else` block, printing "Unexpected SSH TimeOut."
+In this example:

+- If `ssh_timeout` is `10`, it prints "SSH TimeOut: 10 sec."
+- If `ssh_timeout` is more than `30`, it prints "SSH TimeOut Greater Than: 30 sec."
+- If neither condition is true, it prints "Unexpected SSH TimeOut."

-The `else` statement serves as a safety net, ensuring that there's a predefined course of action when none of the prior conditions match the situation at hand.
-This combination of `if`, `elif`, and `else` allows your code to gracefully handle a variety of scenarios, making your programs more robust and adaptable.
+The `else` statement acts as a fallback, ensuring there's a default action when none of the previous conditions are met.
+This combination of `if`, `elif`, and `else` makes your code more flexible and able to handle different scenarios.

 ## Comparison Operators and Conditionals

-Comparison operators are essential in your decision-making process by allowing you to establish relationships between values.
-These operators are fundamental building blocks of conditional statements, enabling your code to adapt and respond to different circumstances based on the comparisons made.
+Comparison operators help you compare values and make decisions in your code.
+They are essential for creating conditions in your programs.

+Here are some common comparison operators:

 - `==` (equal)
 - `!=` (not equal)